oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 request to prevent a conflict of which authentication mechanism is authoritative for the request.

-The authorization server must consider the security implications of interacting with unauthenticated clients and take measures to limit the potential exposure of tokens issued to such clients, (e.g., limiting the lifetime of refresh tokens).
+The authorization server MUST consider the security implications of interacting with unauthenticated clients and take measures to limit the potential exposure of tokens issued to such clients, (e.g., limiting the lifetime of refresh tokens).

+The privileges an authorization server associates with a certain client identity MUST depend on the assessment of the overall process for client identification and client credential lifecycle management.
+See {{security-client-authentication}} for additional details.

 ### Client Secret {#client-secret}